duneroadrunner/SaferCPlusPlus/README.md

 ### TRefCountingFixedPointer

 Same as `TRefCountingNotNullPointer<>`, but cannot be retargeted after construction (basically a "`const TRefCountingNotNullPointer<>`").

-### TRefCountingConstPointer, TRefCountingNotNullConstPointer, TRefCountingFixedConstPointer

-`TRefCountingPointer<X>` actually does implicitly convert to `TRefCountingPointer<const X>`.
-But some prefer to think of the pointer giving "const" access to the object rather than giving access to a "const object".

 ### Using registered pointers as weak pointers with reference counting pointers